linmasaki/NLog.AzureAppendBlob.Standard/README.md

 ### Test App ###
 NLog.AzureAppendBlob.Standard.Test is a console program that is preconfigured to use the ``AzureAppendBlob`` target.
 To test it, you'll have to create an Azure storage account and a blob account.

+## Note ##
+If you need other NLog extensions(Target or Layout Renderer) that built by me or prefer all in one like me.
+You can visit [this](https://www.nuget.org/profiles/CoCo).

 ## Reference ##
 [NLog.AzureAppendBlob](https://github.com/heemskerkerik/NLog.AzureAppendBlob) by [Erik Heemskerk](https://github.com/heemskerkerik)